 50 S. Meridian St., Suite 600, Indianapolis, IN 46204

 The Law Office of William W. Hurst, LLC offers two $500 scholarship each year to students who have an interest in pursuing a career in law.
 We award one scholarship for the Fall semester and another for the Spring.
-Preference will be given to residents of Indiana and those entering their first year of law school, however others are encouraged to apply.
+Preference will be given to residents of Indiana and those entering their first year of law school, however, others are encouraged to apply.

 To participate in the contest, applicants should write a 600-word essay answering the following question:

-Applicants must be enrolled in an accredited college, university, or law school in the United States for the Spring and/or Fall of 2018.
+Applicants must be enrolled in an accredited college, university, or law school in the United States for the Spring and/or Fall of 2019.
 This includes high school seniors, freshman, sophomores, juniors, college seniors, and law students (L1, L2, L3).
 Applicants must also comply with all requirements set forth in the “Essay Submission Procedure” section below.

 People who wish to participate should send their essay as an attachment in an email (.doc / .docx) to email@example.com by December 20th, 2018 9 AM EST. In the body of the email, applicants should include the following information:

 Once the application period has ended, our scholarship committee will review the essays.
-A winner will be chosen by August 10, 2018.
+A winner will be chosen by January 5th, 2019.
 The winner will be chosen considering the following factors: